 Grants: Financial aid programs that do not have to be repaid.
 Eligibility determined by student’s financial need.

 Institutional grant: A need-based grant given by the college or university you attend.

 Loans: Low interest government-subsidized and unsubsidized loans to be repaid after student leaves school.

 Merit scholarship: A scholarship most often given by the college or university you attend, which is awarded based on academic or other qualifications, not on financial need.

 Net cost: The net cost is the difference between the cost of attendance (COA) and the financial aid package.
 The net cost figure tells you how much money you will need to obtain from your own resources and non-need-based loans to pay the tuition bill.
 It is a measure of your cash flow requirements and should roughly correspond to the expected family contribution (EFC).
 Milligan’s Student Financial Services Office is glad to discuss the specific eligibility requirements for payment plans and non-need based loans (PLUS and Alternative) to assist you in meeting your expected family contribution.

 Pell Grant: A need-based grant given by the federal government.
 You don’t have to pay this back.

-Satisfactory Academic Progress: To be eligible to receive federal student aid and most college aid, the student must meet and maintain the school’s standards of satisfactory progress toward a degree.
+Satisfactory Academic Progress: To be eligible to receive federal student aid and most university aid, the student must meet and maintain the school’s standards of satisfactory progress toward a degree.

 Scholarships: Monetary recognition for full-time students with outstanding academic or personal ability who demonstrate academic promise and achievement.